+Transition age youth +, or "TAY+" refers to individuals or populations that have aged-out or who are otherwise no longer eligible for TAY support services.
+TAY+ include young adults 22 and older (in some cases 25 and older, depending on the age at which services are no longer available), and are also referred to as "beyond foster care" in this report.
 Transition age youth, or "TAY" refers to youth ages 18 - 21, and in some cases 18 - 24 (depending on program age limits), who are receiving services as they transition out of foster care during from adolescence to adulthood.
 "Whether they are called "youth in transition," "transition age youth," "youth aging out" or other terms, youth in this age group experience a number of challenges on their path to a successful adulthood.
 A particular challenge for federal programs is support for youth transitioning out of foster care or juvenile detention facilities. youth who have run away from home or dropped out of school, and youth with disabilities"